Detectable and defect-free dark photon dark matter

 We turn to dynamical mechanisms that evade defect formation by delaying production, illustrated by \cref{fig:schematic}.

 In general, the mass sets a kinematic barrier for particle production; resonant production with rolling scalars effectively requires the scalar's mass $m_\phi \gtrsim \mA$ for efficient dark photon production.
-As the scalar starts rolling when $H\sim m_\phi \gtrsim \mA$, in these scenarios production typically occur no later than $H\sim \mA$.
-On the other hand, scalar couplings offer a means to suppress the dark photon's mass in the early Universe: via \cref{eqn:phi-dependent-parameters},
+As the scalar starts rolling when $H\sim m_\phi \gtrsim \mA$, in these scenarios production typically occurs no later than $H\sim \mA$.
+On the other hand, scalar couplings offer a means to suppress the dark photon's mass in the early Universe, since $\mA(\phi) \equiv g_D(\phi) v(\phi) = \mA \sqrt{X(\phi) / W(\phi)}$.
 In such a scenario, $X(\phi)$ and/or $W(\phi)$ must evolve so that the theory's parameters take on their bare values at the present day.
 However, the scalar couplings generate derivative interactions that cannot necessarily be neglected as $\bar{\phi}$ evolves.
-This feature is precisely what enables production of a relic abundance of dark photons via tachyonic resonance, familiar from other dark photon models~\cite{Agrawal:2018vin,Bastero-Gil:2018uel,Co:2018lka,Dror:2018pdh}.
+This feature is precisely what enables production of a relic abundance of dark photons via tachyonic resonance, familiar from other dark photon models~\cite{Agrawal:2018vin,Bastero-Gil:2018uel,Co:2018lka,Dror:2018pdh,Co:2021rhi}.

 In the presence of a homogeneous scalar, the linearized equation of motion for the transverse polarizations of the dark photon $\mathcal{A}_\pm$ is

 with an effective squared frequency